 Call it airplane yoga if you wish.
-As a yoga instructor, allow me to suggest some of my favorite "flight-sanas".
+As a yoga instructor, allow me to suggest some of my favourite "flight-sanas".

 Seated upward and side morning stretches